Do you know you could earn money selling your poems?

 23 Magazines That Pay For Poetry ($300 per poem)

-Here are a few publishing houses that Pay for Your Poem.
+Wondering where to submit poetry for money?
+Here are a few publishing houses that pay for your poems.

 1. Goblin Fruit – They pay $15 for unpublished poems and $5 for solicited reprints.
 They print poems belonging to the fantastical realm – mythical, surreal, folklore, fairy tale, and the likes.